vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 ### MariaDB

-Create a local instance of MariaDB, using `mariadb:lts` image, with the following information:
+Create a local instance of MariaDB, using the `mariadb:lts` image, with the following information:

 <details>